JeffreyBenjaminBrown/hode/docs/ui.md

 ### `M-b`: Switch to a new buffer rooted at the focused result

-This creates a new results buffer showing exactly one thing, the result that was focused in the previous buffer.
+This creates a new subgraph buffer showing exactly one thing, the result that was focused in the previous buffer.
-The previous results buffer continues to exist, and in the `Select Graph Buffer` buffer, the new results buffer is a child of the old one.
+The previous subgraph buffer continues to exist, and in the `Select Graph Buffer` buffer, the new subgraph buffer is a child of the old one.

 ### `M-S`: Insert results of evaluating focus as a search